ClusterHQ/build.clusterhq.com/README.rst

 Add that IP address of the new build slave server to your ssh config file::

-   Host pistoncloud-buildslave
+   Host redhat-openstack-buildslave
         User centos
         HostName <buildbot_internal_ip_address_from_previous_step>
-        ProxyCommand ssh pistoncloud-novahost nc %h %p
+        ProxyCommand ssh redhat-openstack-novahost nc %h %p

-Note: You can also log into ``pistoncloud-novahost`` and run ``nova list`` to show all the openstack virtual machines and their IP addresses.
+Note: You can also log into ``redhat-openstack-novahost`` and run ``nova list`` to show all the openstack virtual machines and their IP addresses.

-Test the ``pistoncloud-buildslave`` by attempting to connect to the build slave with SSH, as follows:
+Test the ``redhat-openstack-buildslave`` by attempting to connect to the build slave with SSH, as follows:

 .. code-block:: console

-   [laptop] $ ssh pistoncloud-buildslave
+   [laptop] $ ssh redhat-openstack-buildslave

 Note: You may need to add your SSH private key to your keyring or SSH agent: